-She has been married to Scott for 37 years and has accompanied him throughout his 26 years in the US Army.
-Being a military spouse allows for her unique perspective and depth to counseling.
-Deb is a companion with her clients, assisting them in untangling the relational and attachment discord and trauma that so often result in psychological and spiritual wounds.
+She has been married to Scott for 37 years and accompanied him throughout his 26 years in US Army.
+Being a military spouse allows her unique perspective and depth to counseling.
+Deb is a companion with her clients, assisting them in untangling the relational and attachment discord and trauma that so often result in psychological & spiritual wounds.
 These often show up when life becomes overwhelming and unmanageable.
 Deb’s approach is one of interpersonal dialogue and mindfulness, where processing the emotional distress and reactivity can be met with a healthy awareness and positive coping skills.

 Areas of focus for Deb include trauma, sexual abuse, depression, grief and anxiety.
 She is trained in Eye Movement Desensitization and Reprocessing better known as EMDR.
 She spent two years being guided in The Art of Holy Listening to become a Spiritual Director, through the Alabama West Florida Conference of the United Methodist Church (AWFUMC).
 As a Spiritual Director she attends to God’s presence and calling in the lives of those she sits with through prayer, deep reflection and listening.